canonical/terraform-provider-maas/docs/resources/machine.md

 ### Required

-- `power_parameters` (Map of String, Sensitive) A map with the parameters specific to the `power_type`.
+- `power_parameters` (String, Sensitive) Serialized JSON string containing the parameters specific to the `power_type`.
 See [Power types](https://maas.io/docs/api#power-types) section for a list of the available power parameters for each power type.
 - `power_type` (String) A power management type (e.g. `ipmi`).
 - `pxe_mac_address` (String) The MAC address of the machine's PXE boot NIC.